tastethedream/machine-config/README.md

 * Plugin 'godlygeek/tabular'
 * Plugin 'plasticboy/vim-markdown'

-Note: To use vim-go, Vim 8.0 or Neovim 0.3.2 or greate are required.
+Note: To use vim-go, Vim 8.0 or Neovim 0.3.2 or greater are required.

 ### To Install